radiodan/radiodan.github.io/help/tutorials/simplest_radio_laptop_macos.md

 For your radio you'll need the following:

-- a laptop or desktop with a built in speaker or 35mm audio jack
+- a laptop or desktop with a built in speaker
 - an internet connection

 Steps